-- WHEREAS, the Santa Rosa Rancheria Tachi Tribe is a sovereign federally recognized tribe as established pursuant to the Articles of Community Organization of the Santa Rosa Indian Community, Santa Rosa Rancheria; and - WHEREAS, the Business Committee (otherwise known as the "Tribal Council") of the Santa Rosa Rancheria is authorized by the Tribal Constitution and Tribal Resolution No. 83-13, adopted on October 12, 1983 to act and exercise tribal authority on behalf of the Santa Rosa General Council; and - WHEREAS, we, the duly elected Tribal Council of the Santa Rosa General Council, are entrusted with the preservation our cultural values, and promotion of the general welfare of the Santa Rosa General Council; and - WHEREAS, the health, safety, welfare, education, economic and employment opportunity, and preservation of cultural and natural resources are primary goals and objectives of the Tribal Council; and - WHEREAS, the NIGC returned the past submitted Ordinance and pointed out deficiencies within the Ordinance; and - WHEREAS, the Tribe's legal counsel has addressed the deficiencies as pointed out by the NIGC, and has incorporated new language to address those deficiencies; and - WHEREAS, the Santa Rosa Rancheria Tachi Tribe has considered at a duly called Tribal Council Meeting the content of the Santa Rosa Rancheria Tachi Tribe Gaming Ordinance of 2001; and - WHEREAS, the Tribal Council has determined that it is in its best interest to adopt such Ordinance, including each Title as listed below:
+- WHEREAS, the Santa Rosa Rancheria Tachi Tribe ("Tribe") is a sovereign federally recognized tribe as established pursuant to the Articles of Community Organization of the Santa Rosa Indian Community, Santa Rosa Rancheria ("Articles of Community Organization"); and - WHEREAS, the Tribal Council of the Tribe is authorized by the Articles of Community Organization and Tribal Resolution No. 83-13, adopted on October 12, 1983 to act and exercise tribal authority on behalf of the Santa Rosa General Council; and - WHEREAS, the Tribal Council of the Santa Rosa General Council is entrusted with the preservation of cultural values and promotion of the general welfare of the Santa Rosa General Council; and - WHEREAS, the Tribe, with assistance of legal counsel, considered the comments, feedback and suggestions of the National Indian Gaming Commission ("NIGC") through the informal submission process prepared the Amended Title I of the Tribal Gaming Ordinance 1B ("Amended Tribal Gaming Ordinance"); and - WHEREAS, the General Council has reviewed, considered and approved the Amended Tribal Gaming Ordinance by verbal motion at a duly called meeting of the General Council on October 1, 2019, and - WHEREAS, the Tribal Council, consistent with the will and intent of the General Council, hereby adopts the Amended Tribal Gaming Ordinance 1B for further formal submission to the National Indian Gaming Commission ("NIGC") in accordance with the Indian Gaming Regulatory Act ("IGRA") and applicable NIGC Regulations.